 Smoking Bacon and Hams

-After the bacon has been cured, it is smoked.
+The step that rounds the bacon off is smoking which, I learned, does not always have to be done.
+The English love unsmoked bacon or green bacon as they call it.
 I have spent two weeks in the smoking department.
 The most important point I learned is to have the smoke as cool as possible before coming into contact with the bacon.
 This is the reason why the bacon or hams should hang as high as possible from the fire below.
 The floor should be 6ft.
 6in. or 7ft. from the ground with only a slight opening between the flooring boards to allow the smoke to make its way up to where the bacon is hung.

 This is exactly what I was hoping to learn from the Harris operations in Calne.
 I don’t even know if they use this exact system, nor do I care right now.
 The system is fast, cheap and the results are spectacular.
 My dad would approve of the quality and this is really all I need.
 It is a perfect model to follow back home.
 What I have been learning in Denmark is unique.
 I thought this is how all Europe is doing it.
 The uniqueness of the system blows my mind.